 0.3cm

-Finally, we construct a larger family of RD-measures by breeding $P^*$ with $P^{(\alpha,1)}$'s.
+Finally, we construct a larger family of RD-measures by interpolating between $P^*$ and $P^{(\alpha,1)}$'s.
 Fix $\alpha$ satisfying (\ref{alpha-finite}) and $0<p\leq 1$.
 Split $\mathbb N$ in two infinite subsets $N_1$ and $N_2$ by assigning each integer independently to $N_1$ with probability $p$ and to $N_2$ with probability $1-p$.
 Using increasing bijections we can identify $N_1$ and $N_2$ with two copies of $\mathbb N$.
-The order is constructed by requiring that every $i\in N_1$ precedes every $j\in N_2$ and, using the identifications, by ordering $N_1$ according to $P^{(\alpha,1)}$ and ordering $N_2$ according to $P^*$.
-The resulting measure is denoted $P^{(\alpha,p)}$.
+We construct an order by requiring that every $i\in N_1$ precedes every $j\in N_2$ and (using the identifications with $\mathbb N$) by ordering $N_1$ according to $P^{(\alpha,1)}$ and ordering $N_2$ according to $P^*$.
+The distribution of the resulting order is denoted $P^{(\alpha,p)}$.

-Let $\Omega$ denote the set comprised of point $*$ and of pairs $(\alpha,p)$, where $\alpha$ if a strictly increasing sequence of elements of $\mathbb Z_+\bigcup \{+\infty\}$ satisfying (\ref{alpha-finite}), and $0<p\le 1$.
-Note that $\alpha$ is either infinite sequence of integers, or there finitely many integers and all further elements of $\alpha$ are $+\infty$.
+Let $\Omega$ denote the set comprised of a point $*$ and of pairs $(\alpha,p)$, where $\alpha$ is a strictly increasing sequence of positive integers satisfying (\ref{alpha-finite}), and $0<p\le 1$.
 The space $\Omega$ is a topological cone obtained by collapsing one face of the cylinder $\{\alpha\}\times[0,1]$ in the point $*$.
-In this topology convergence to $(\alpha,p)$ is component-wise, and converges to $*$ means that the $p$-component goes to $0$.
+In this topology the convergence to $(\alpha,p)$ is component-wise, and the convergence to $*$ means that the $p$-component goes to $0$.
 For a generic point $\omega$ of $\Omega$ (either $*$ or some $(\alpha,p)$), $P^\omega$ will denote the corresponding measure.